Disability Support Services

 - To educate the University’s personnel in the compliance regulations and legal requirements outlined under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disability Act of 1990.

-The Dean of Counseling and Support Services serves as the ADA Coordinator for the University.
+The Director of Counseling and Support Services serves as the ADA Coordinator for the University.
 Students with a disability concern can make arrangements with the Coordinator for any needed assistance, to receive orientation to the institution, or to discuss any necessary support required for completion of an academic program.